natomato/natomato.github.io/source/_posts/2013-10-07-octopress-markdown-parsers.markdown

 Created the _coderay-github.scss file
 Changed the _styles.scss and _syntax.scss
 All of the details are available by following the link in the code snippets to go to the github account.
-Push the changes to github.
+Push the changes to github. `git push origin source`

 CONS:
 - more file changes required to setup this way